 Authors are required to present their work in a scheduled session with other CHI Papers.
-Paper authors will be allowed up to 15 minutes total (about a 12 minute talk with 3 minutes of questions) to present their work.
+Paper authors will be allowed up to 10 minutes total (5 minute pre-recorded video with 5 minutes of live Q&A) to present their work.
 Papers whose authors are not at the conference to present their paper may be removed from the ACM Digital Library.

 The Guide to a Successful Presentation describes the computing and audiovisual (A/V) equipment provided by the conference and gives tips on preparing and giving a good CHI talk.

 Accepted Papers will be distributed in the CHI Conference Proceedings available in the ACM Digital Library, where they will remain accessible to thousands of researchers and practitioners worldwide.
 Video figures of accepted Papers will be archived on the ACM Digital Library.